 SEO is essential to your podcast’s growth, and show notes can serve as great long-form content.
 They also help your podcast get discovered by audiences in podcast directories like Apple Podcasts and Spotify.
 A website, ListenNotes.com, exists solely to let users search through podcast show notes!

 Without well-written show notes, your return on investment from podcasting is greatly reduced.
-That’s one of the big podcast marketing mistakes.

 Not Owning Your Content